The 11 Best TV Shows About Hotels

 Since it is an anthology series, the six episodes of season 1 of The White Lotus unraveled the lives of the vacationers and personnel of the White Lotus Maui location.

-While season two will delve into the stories of travelers and employees at a different White Lotus property.
+While season two will delve into the stories of travelers and employees at a different White Lotus property, this time one located in Taormina, Sicily.

 Hotel Babylon, BBC One (2006 – 2009)